The combinatorial structure of beta negative binomial processes: Constructing beta negative binomial processes

-Then by the chain rule of conditional expectation, complete randomness, and Campbell's Theorem,
+Then by the chain rule of conditional expectation, complete randomness, and Campbell's theorem,

-which is the desired form of the Laplace functional. \end{proof}
+which is the desired form of the Laplace functional. \end{pf}

-A finitary construction for conditionally-\iid\ sequences of negative binomial processes with a common beta process base measure now follows from known conjugacy results.
-In particular, for every $n\in\Nats$, let $\Xseqn{n} \defas (X_1, \dotsc, X_n)$.
-The following theorem characterizes the conjugacy between the (classes of) beta and negative binomial processes and follows from repeated application of the results by \citet[Thm.
-3.3]{Kim1999} or \citet[Cor.
-4.1]{Hjort1990}.
-This result, which is tailored to our needs, is similar to those already given by \citet{BMPJpre} and \citet{ZHDC12}, and generalizes the result given by \citet{ThibauxThesis} for the case $r=1$. \begin{thm}[{\citet{Hjort1990,ZHDC12}}] Let $B \dist \BPLAW(c,\BM)$ and, conditioned on $B$, let $\process X \Nats$ be a sequence of \iid\ negative binomial processes with parameter $r>0$ and base measure $B$.
-Then for every $n\in\Nats$,
+A finitary construction for conditionally-i.i.d. sequences of negative binomial processes with a common beta process base measure now follows from known conjugacy results.
+In particular, for every $n\in{\mathbb{N}}$, let $\Xseqn{n} \defas(X_1, \ldots , X_n)$.
+The following theorem characterizes the conjugacy between the (classes of) beta and negative binomial processes and follows from repeated application of the results by Kim \cite{Kim1999}, Theorem~3.3 or Hjort \cite{Hjort1990}, Corollary~4.1.
+This result, which is tailored to our needs, is similar to those already given by Broderick \textit{et el.} \cite{BMPJpre} and Zhou \textit{et al.} \cite{ZHDC12}, and generalizes the result given by Thibaux \cite{ThibauxThesis} for the case $r=1$. \begin{thm}[(Hjort \cite{Hjort1990}, Zhou \textit{et al.} \cite{ZHDC12})] Let $B \sim\mathrm{BP}_{\mathcal{L}}(c,B_0)$ and, conditioned on $B$, let $\process X {\mathbb{N}}$ be a sequence of i.i.d. negative binomial processes with parameter $r>0$ and base measure $B$.
+Then for every $n\in{\mathbb{N}}$,